 Marine safaris in Mozambique

-There’s plenty of options to explore Mozambique‘s waters and experience the breathtaking marine life.
-Here’s just a few:
+There are plenty of options to explore Mozambique's waters and experience breathtaking marine life.
+Here are just a few:

 Traditional Dhow - sail from island to island on a traditional Arabian boat while spotting dolphins and whales.

 Snorkel - for non-divers, Mozambique has excellent snorkelling opportunities with an abundance of brightly-coloured fish as well as sea turtles and mantra rays.